 - eScholarship - This is the California Digital Library’s open access scholarly publishing platform, providing digital publishing services to the University of California that enable departments, research units, publishing programs, and individual scholars to have direct control over the creation and dissemination of the full range of their scholarship.

 - Scholarly Communication at Berkeley - Learn more about how the crisis in scholarly communication affects you, what you can do to support changes in the current system and how to take advantage of new technologies.

-- Berkeley Research Impact Initiative - Financial support for faculty members, post-docs, and graduate students who want to make their journal articles free to all readers immediately upon publication.
+- Berkeley Research Impact Initiative (BRII) - Financial support for faculty members, post-docs, and graduate students who want to make their journal articles free to all readers immediately upon publication.

 - UC Copyright Education - A wide range of materials related to the use of copyrighted and public domain materials at the University of California.

 The Library welcomes suggestions for titles to consider purchasing from our faculty and instructors.

 - Use the Purchase Recommendation form to send us your suggestions.